raspberrypilearning/flower-generator/en/step_2.md

 --- /task ---

-You may find that your petals are offset in an odd way:
+You may find that your petals are arranged in an odd way:

 ![screenshot](images/flower-6-offset.png)